OUR SCHOOLSAbuse Prevention Plan

 Rise above abuse so it won’t harm me, and unify so it won’t harm you either.

 Perpetrators of violence hate themselves and the world.
 The simplest way to prevent abuse, is don’t be the abuser – love yourself and the world around you.

 Expand the vision to any school who will share the same mission.

 OUR TIMING – WHEN

 Be aware of ourselves – our thoughts and emotions to prevent abusing ourselves or others, and aware of our surroundings so we are not abused or otherwise exploited.
 It is impractical to think all abuse can be prevented but we can care enough to reduce the risk, and give relief and comfort to those people who it does happen to.

 CAME TO BE

-We don’t want violence or abuse of any kind to happen to me, my friends or even my worst enemy.
+We don’t want violence or abuse of any kind to happen to me, my friends, or even my worst enemy.
 This includes: physical, verbal, mental, and sexual abuse, exploitation, objectification, oppression, suicide, school shootings, and human trafficking – purposeful injury of any kind.
 The topic of abuse is uncomfortable, but it can only be eliminated when we tell the truth and call it what it is – acts or neglect done in order to feel superior to someone in some way.
 We want to do something useful and practical.
-We don’t think walkouts are useful or lasting, and petitioning politicians to make more laws seems ineffective because it ignores our individual responsibility and gives away our individual power.
-Others have tried this and it seemed to create more division and contention in our society.
-We hope individuals will take care of themselves and then each other, which will unify our school communities.
+We don’t think walkouts are useful or lasting, and petitioning politicians to make more laws seems ineffective because criminals have no regard for the law anyway.
+Asking for more laws also ignores our individual responsibility and gives away our individual power.
+Others have tried this and it seems to create more division and contention in our society.
+We hope individuals will take care good of themselves and then each other, which will unify our school communities.
 This is the reason for the name: OUR SCHOOLS.
 We want to focus on what we have in common and what each of us can control.
 Abuse affects us all, and we all can help prevent it.

 We Broke It Down